tstack/lnav/src/internals/cmd-ref.rst

 :export-session-to *path*
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-  Export the current lnav state to an lnav script file
+  Export the current lnav state to an executable lnav script file that contains the commands needed to restore the current session

   **Parameters**
     * **path\*** --- The path to the file to write